Learn how to make hanging hearts that you can fill with lavender, or other scents. Display in your home or use to scent clothes draws and closets.

 – Ruler, Tape Measure

-Start by downloading the heart shaped template, or drawing your own shape onto card or paper.
-Download the Heart Pattern from our website (there are NO seam allowances on the pattern).
+Start by downloading the heart shaped template, or drawing your own shape onto card or paper (there are NO seam allowances on the pattern).

-If you are working with our template, be sure to mark the notches onto the fabric.
+If you are working with my template, mark the notches onto the fabric.
 We will NOT sew between the notches, you must leave room to turn the heart around (to the RIGHT side) after sewing.

-Our pattern does not come with seam allowances, you will need to add these.
-Draw seam allowances of 1/4″ (5mm) around the drawn shape.
+The pattern does not come with seam allowances, you will need to add these.
+Draw seam allowances of 1/4″ (5mm) around the shape.

 Cut out the fabric on the outside line.